kaidez/kaidez.com/_posts/2013-10-04-site-update-walk-through-2013.md

 Ruby is a hard dependency for both Jekyll and Liquid and this site does use a few Ruby-based plugins: one for generating an [XML Sitemap](http://davidensinger.com/2013/03/generating-a-sitemap-in-jekyll-without-a-plugin/) for the search engines and one used in conjunction with [Lea Verou's](http://lea.verou.me/) excellent [Prism syntax highlighter plugin](http://prismjs.com/).
 But the Jekyll/Liquid combination is really doing the work of prepping this site for deployment.

 The end result of all this is that kaidez.com is very light in terms of site weight.
-There are no SQL requests and script parsing going on behind the scenes, so things load really fast.
-Pages running ads and the Disqus commenting system slow things down in some spots, but overall page-load is still minimal.
+There are no SQL requests and server-side scripting parsing stuff behind the scenes, so things load really fast.
+Pages running ads and the Disqus commenting system load a little slow, but overall page-load is still minimal.

+I exported content from my old WordPress site to Jekyll using [this plugin](https://github.com/benbalter/wordpress-to-jekyll-exporter), but the [Jekyll migration docs](http://jekyllrb.com/docs/migrations/) offer some good alternatives.
+Also, this [two-part article on importing content from WordPress to Jekyll](http://vitobotta.com/migrating-from-wordpress-to-jekyll-part-one-why-i-gave-up-on-wordpress/#sthash.qDZ0Y6Qr.dpbs) is choked fill of information.

 As happy as I am with Jekyll, please note that walking away from WordPress was not easy.
 WordPress did a lot of work via its related plugins...work that I now have to do on my own.